BackofenLab/RNAProt/README.md

 ```

 Note that RNAProt by default creates unique site IDs.
 Optionally, the original sequence or site IDs (BED column 4) can be kept (`--keep-ids` in `rnaprot gt`).
 Also note that BED column 5 contains the site score, which can be used for filtering (`--thr`).
 In case of p-values, reverse filtering can be enabled with `--rev-filter` (smaller value == better).
 Filtering by site length is also possible (`--max-len`, `--min-len`).
-Note that by default, `--in` sites in `rnaprot gt` are filtered based gene coverage and overlaps with other `--in` sites.
+Note that by default, `--in` sites in `rnaprot gt` are filtered based on gene coverage and overlaps with other `--in` sites!
 To disable these filters, set `--no-gene-filter` and `--allow-overlaps` (see mode options for more details).
-BED files with genomic RBP binding regions can for example be downloaded from [ENCODE](https://www.encodeproject.org/) (eCLIP CLIPper peak regions).
+BED files with genomic RBP binding regions for example can be downloaded from [ENCODE](https://www.encodeproject.org/) (eCLIP CLIPper peak regions).

 #### Genome sequence

 The human genome .2bit formatted genomic sequence file can be downloaded [here](https://hgdownload.cse.ucsc.edu/goldenpath/hg38/bigZips/hg38.2bit).
 This file is used to extract genomic and transcript region sequences, as well as repeat region annotations.
+For other organisms, have a look [here](https://hgdownload.soe.ucsc.edu/downloads.html).
+Note that it is easy to generate your own .2bit files from any given FASTA file.

 #### Genome annotations